Grand Tetons

 The faculty advisor must be along for all kayak/canoe use, and all safety recommendations by the advisor, park and De Anza rules must be followed.

-Grand Tetons trip pages index has brief descriptions of most of the pages about this trip.
+The trip pages index has brief descriptions of, and links to most of the webpages about this trip.

 Pika sitting on a rock cascade canyon 200 pixels: little round Pika sitting on a rock.